ssIsaac/ssIsaac/README.md

 - ⚡ Fun fact: ...
 -->

-🚀 I'm Isaac, a final year BSc Computer Science with Artificial Intelligence student at King's College London 🎓.
+🚀 I'm Isaac, a fresh graduate of BSc Computer Science with Artificial Intelligence student from King's College London 🎓.
 Aspiring to be a trailblazer in the tech realm, I'm passionate about the intersection of computer science and artificial intelligence.

 💻 My coding journey has been an exhilarating exploration of algorithms, data structures, and the boundless possibilities of software engineering.
 From crafting elegant solutions to complex problems to diving deep into the world of machine learning, I thrive on the challenges that the tech landscape presents.